mformanek/Czech-Parliament-Roll-Call-Data-Visualization/README.md

-3D data vizualization script to download and process data from the Czech Parliament.
+3D data visualization script to download and process data from the Czech Parliament.

 Uses a 3D vizualization method developed by Keith Poole (<ktpoole@uga.edu>)  to show the voting trends in the Czech Parliament over the last 4 years.